kanthorlabs/kanthorq/website/docs/003-concepts/007-subscriber.md

   Subscriber ->> +kanthorq_stream_order_update: 85 event ids
   kanthorq_stream_order_update ->> -Subscriber: 85 event records
   end
 ```

-The Pulling flow contains two child workflow: the Converting flow that help you scans events from a stream with given subject then convert to tasks on a stream and the Fulfilling flow that get event records based on the list of converted tasks of the Converting flow.
+The **Pulling Workflow** contains two sub-workflows:

+- **Converting Flow**: Scans events from a stream based on a subject and converts them to tasks.
+- **Fulfilling Flow**: Retrieves event records based on the converted tasks and performs the necessary execution logic.

 #### The Converting Flow

-1. We connect to the Consumer Registry to start our flow.
+- The **Subscriber** connects to the **Consumer Registry** to initiate the flow.
-2. We ask Consumer Registry to lock the record of requesting consumer
-3. Then use properties of the consumer: a stream name, a subject and a cursor of previous scanning in the stream to make a request to the stream.
+- It locks the consumer record (e.g., send_cancellation_email) to prevent concurrent executions.
+- Using the consumer’s properties (stream name, subject, and cursor), the **Subscriber** requests the stream for events.
-4. Perform the scaning process on the given stream based on the given subject and cursor to obtain enough events
+- It scans the stream for events matching the subject and cursor until it gathers enough events (configurable, default is 100).
-5. Convert founding events to tasks
-6. Return tasks to the Subscriber
+- The found events are converted into tasks and returned to the **Subscriber**.
-7. Update the Consumer Registry with latest cursor (the latest `event_id` of tasks)
-8. Release the lock of the Consumer
+- The cursor is updated with the latest event ID, and the consumer lock is released.

 :::info

-By saying **scanning**, we mean we will query events from a stream from the lower bound that is specify by the **cursor** until we get enough rows (100 events).
-The simplify query will look like
+When we say **scanning**, we mean querying events from the stream using a lower bound specified by the cursor until the required number of events (e.g., 100) is retrieved.
+A simplified query might look like this:

 ```sql
 SELECT * FROM kanthorq_stream_order_update WHERE subject = 'order.cancelled' AND id > 'evt_01J36ZJACKR5FXDWVKASC4BNCN' LIMIT 100